-If a tire goes flat, avoid further tire and wheel damage by driving slowly to a level place.
+If a tire goes flat, avoid further tire and wheel damage by driving slowly to a level place, well off the road, if possible.
 Turn on the hazard warning flashers.
-See Hazard Warning Flashers on page 5-4.
+See Hazard Warning Flashers on page 6-5.

 Changing a tire can be dangerous.
 The vehicle can slip off the jack and roll over or fall on you or other people.
 You and they could be badly injured or even killed.
-Find a level place to change your tire.
+Find a level place to change the tire.
 To help prevent the vehicle from moving:

-- 1. Set the parking brake firmly. - Put an automatic transmission shift lever in P (Park), or shift a manual transmission to 1 (First) or R (Reverse).

-- Turn off the engine and do not restart while the vehicle is raised. - 4.
+- 1. Set the parking brake firmly. - Put an automatic transmission shift lever in P (Park), or shift a manual transmission to 1 (First) or R (Reverse). - Turn off the engine and do not restart while the vehicle is raised. - 4.
 Do not allow passengers to remain in the vehicle.